A Global Community

 A Community Committed to Equipping Men and Women for Ministry

 Trinity acknowledges that, according to Scripture, both men and women are created in the image of God and are objects of God’s gracious redemption in Jesus Christ.
 In Christ, both men and women are gifted and equipped for ministry and are called to serve God in varied ways.
 Because of this, Trinity seeks to be a community where both men and women are valued and warmly accepted as servants of Jesus Christ.

 As an educational institution, Trinity does not ordain people.
 We seek to equip people for ministry.
 We actively recruit and admit women into all programs (including all foci of the MDiv program).
 We seek to address the unique needs of women as students and as future ministers in our curriculum development.
 We seek to develop placement services for women as they pursue the ministries to which God has called them.
 We also seek to promote and protect an ethos where women are encouraged to fulfill their ministry callings.

 A Great Location

-Our beautifully wooded main campus is located twenty-five miles north of downtown Chicago in Deerfield, Illinois.
-This location provides students with the best of both urban and suburban worlds.
+Our beautifully wooded main campus is located 25 miles north of downtown Chicago in Bannockburn, Illinois.
+This location provides students with the best of both urban and suburban life.
 We are close enough to the city to take advantage of its cultural, educational, and ministry opportunities while also enjoying many of the characteristics of suburban life.
 To assist you in relocating, we have a full-time Transition Coordinator (847.317.8000) who has access to valuable information regarding off-campus housing opportunities.
 Our Housing Office (847.317.7134) coordinates our on-campus dormitories and apartments.